aannuuj/TeamEnvision-TEKMUX/README.md

 TRASHIT // Aakash Research Lab - TEKMUX Hackathon

 # TrashIt!
- "*Segregation of biodegradable and non-biodegradable waste using ML and IoT, all integrated in a garbage bin*" - at [Team Envision at Aaruush, SRM IST](https://aaruush.net/callforaaruush/envision.html).
+ "*Segregation of biodegradable and non-biodegradable waste using ML and IoT, all integrated in a garbage bin*" - at [Team Envision, SRM IST](https://aaruush.net/callforaaruush/envision.html).
 (Prototype phase)

 **Objective:**
 To efficiently automate the segregation of waste based on its type, i.e. biodegradable or not, in order to ensure proper waste disposal for healthier environment.